neilgrom/neilgrom.github.io/_posts/2025-01-24-blog-post-title-from-name.md

 tags: ["anecdotes", "travel"]
 ---

+## Why Long-Haul Airline Food is Timed Terribly

-## One of my greatest strengths in terms of travel - if not life - is my ability to fall asleep pretty much on demand.
+One of my greatest strengths in terms of travel - if not life - is my ability to fall asleep pretty much on demand.
 You can thank the sleep apnea for that one mostly, but I mean just in general.

 If I couldn't sleep on planes I think this job and my current lifestyle would be way more exhausting.
 Anywho, so I get on the plane today, and after finalizing my strategy over my last trip, I know pretty much exactly what to do in terms of getting on board, with the priority being getting some sleep.